 FD is there to help with this transition — outside of a hospital setting.
-Research published in the Journal of Psychosocial Oncology showed that FD participants who took part in the program had improved self-esteem and decreased depression.

 Another major factor in improving health outcomes is enhancing doctor-patient communication with information.
 Where doctors might have previously suggested keeping a journal of symptoms, patients can now use health apps and online tracking tools, like those on PatientsLikeMe and Inspire, for more precise tracking.

 Along with his colleagues, Dr. Ethan M. Basch, professor of medicine at the Lineberger Comprehensive Cancer Center of the University of North Carolina, studied the impact of self-reporting software during cancer treatment.
 They found that a self-reporting tool for patients, shared with doctors, significantly improved communication on symptoms and side effects and helped the cancer patient be more aligned with the healthcare team, potentially improving outcomes.